carlosas/phpat/doc/WHAT_TO_TEST.md

 ![Aggregates](img/aggregates.png)

 You won't want your classes to have direct access to the members of an aggregate, except for the aggregate root.
-You can use a lot of different approaches to identify the root and its members: by namespace, filepath, an abstract or interface for the aggregate root...
+You can use a lot of different approaches to identify the root and its members: by namespace, filepath, an abstract or interface for the aggregate root, etc.
 If you have, for instance, an AggregateRootInterface you can create a rule like this

 >Classes with name App\\* excluding classes that implement App\\Domain\\Entity\\AggregateRootInterface must not depend on